-The clock source of WDT is implemented by a dedicated RC oscillator (WDT oscillator) or instruction clock (system clock divided by 4), decided by options.
+The WDT clock source is implemented by a dedicated RC oscillator (WDT oscillator), RTC clock or instruction clock (system clock divided by 4), determines the options.
 This timer is designed to prevent a software malfunction or sequence from jumping to an unknown location with unpredictable results.
-The Watchdog Timer can be disabled by an option.
+The Watchdog Timer can be disabled by options.
 If the Watchdog Timer is disabled, all the executions related to the WDT result in no operation.
+The RTC clock is enabled only in the internal RC+RTC mode.

-Once the internal WDT oscillator (RC oscillator with a period of 65μs at 5V normally) is selected, it is first divided by 256 (8-stage) to get the nominal time-out period of approximately 17ms at 5V.
+Once the internal WDT oscillator (RC oscillator with a period of 65μs at 5V normally) is selected, it is first divided by 256 (8-stage) to get the nominal time-out period of 17ms at 5V.
 This time-out period may vary with temperatures, VDD and process variations.
 By invoking the WDT prescaler, longer time-out periods can be realized.
 Writing data to WS2, WS1, WS0 (bit 2,1,0 of the WDTS) can give different time-out periods.
-If WS2, WS1 and WS0 are all equal to "1", the division ratio is up to 1:128, and the maximum time-out period is 2.1s at 5V seconds.
-If the WDT oscillator is disabled, the WDT clock may still come from the instruction clock and operate in the same manner except that in the HALT state the WDT may stop counting and lose its protecting purpose.
+If WS2, WS1, and WS0 are all equal to 1, the division ratio is up to 1:128, and the maximum time-out period is 2.1s at 5V seconds.
+If the WDT oscillator is disabled, the WDT clock may still come from the instruction clock and operates in the same manner except that in the HALT state the WDT may stop counting and lose its protecting purpose.
 In this situation the logic can only be restarted by external logic.
 The high nibble and bit 3 of the WDTS are reserved for user's defined flags, which can be used to indicate some specified status.

-If the device operates in a noisy environment, using the on-chip RC oscillator (WDT OSC) is strongly recommended, since the HALT will stop the system clock.
+If the device operates in a noisy environment, using the on-chip RC oscillator (WDT OSC) or 32kHz crystal oscillator (RTC OSC) is strongly recommended, since the HALT will stop the system clock.

+[1 1

 WS2 WS1 WS0 Division Ratio

 0 0 0 1:1

 0 0 1 1:2

 0 1 0 1:4

 0 1 1 1:8

 1 0 0 1:16

 1 0 1 1:32

 1 1 0 1:64

 1 1 1 1:128